dragoncoder047/tinya/README.md

     * Have a node that can tell the length
     * This would simplify the BeepBox arpeggiation if the pitch channel output can output an array

-* :smiley: :smiley: :smiley: Make [a BeepBox fork](https://github.com/dragoncoder047/dragonbox) that uses TinyA as a backend and lets people edit the instrument graph visually, and then export to some compressed-JSON string that can be sent to a dedicated renderer
+* :smiley: :smiley: :smiley: Make [a BeepBox fork](https://github.com/dragoncoder047/dragonbox) that uses Syd as a backend and lets people edit the instrument graph visually, and then export to some compressed-JSON string that can be sent to a dedicated renderer
     * DragonBox is not there yet.